-Background Information to determine:

-Regardless of type of Requestor's name
+Regardless of type of • Requestor's name

 question: Requestor's location and/or contact info

+question.
+1

 Requestor's affiliation, if healthcare professional

 Requestor's title, profession

 Resources requestor has already contacted

 Request patient specific or not

 Patient's diagnosis and other meds

 Urgency of request

 Adverse Drug Obtain description of the event and assess severity

 Reaction: Temporal relationships

 Signs/symptoms

 Concomitant medications

 Assess current status of patient

-How is the patient being managed?
+• How is the patient being managed?

 Previous history of exposure to same or similar agents

-Drug Interactions: Obtain description of the problem - is the patient already taking the drugs or is this in
+Drug Interactions: • Obtain description of the problem - is the patient already taking the drugs or is this in

 anticipation of starting a drug?

-Doses, duration of therapy, rates of administration?
+• Doses, duration of therapy, rates of administration?

 Temporal relationship between the drugs in question

 Other medications

-Is a disease-drug or food-drug interference a possibility?
+• Is a disease-drug or food-drug interference a possibility?

 Foreign drug Reason for inquiry

-identification: US equivalent needed
+identification: • US equivalent needed

-Suspected form, strength, dosing regimen, color, markings
+• Suspected form, strength, dosing regimen, color, markings

-Where did the spelling come from?
+• Where did the spelling come from?

 Product availability: Indication for treatment

 Dosage form/ route of administration desired

 On formulary status required

 Product ID: Correct spelling

 Country of origin

 Trade/generic/chemical name

 Reason for inquiry

 Suspected product and use

 Manufacturer

 Size/shape/strength, imprint markings, color

+• Size/shape/suchgui, inipinit markings, color

+• Where did you have shout the me dust?

 Where did you hear about the product?

 How did you hear about this product?

 Compatibility/stability: How are drugs going to be mixed?

-What are the concentrations of the drugs?
+• What are the concentrations of the drugs?

-What diluent solutions are the drugs mixed in?
+• What diluent solutions are the drugs mixed in?

-What are the doses and rates of infusion?
+• What are the doses and rates of infusion?

-Any fluid/electrolyte restrictions?
+• Any fluid/electrolyte restrictions?

 Available routes for administration

 How many IV lines are available?

 What other medications are running?

-Dosage/Administration: Indication for the drug
+osage/Administration: Indication for the drug

-Weight of the patient
+• Weight of the patient

-Age/sex of patient
+• Age/sex of patient

 Renal and/or hepatic function

 Planned route of administration

 Other medications (drug interactions)

-Drug of Exact indication and severity of condition
+)rug of Nation/Thereastics Exact indication and severity of condition

 Choice/Therapeutics: Renal and/or hepatic function

 Concomitant medications

 Concomitant medical conditions

 Route of administration

-Allergies
+• Allergies

 • What other treatments has this patient tried for this condition?
-If other tried, why were they stopped?
+If other tried, why were

+they stopped?
 (Lack of efficacy, adverse effect)

-Compliance and cost factors
+hammaaaliinatiaa Compliance and cost factors

-Pharmacokinetics:

-1 Hal macokinetics.
-Reason for inquiry (treatment failure, low levels) Dose and route of administration
+'harmacokinetics: Reason for inquiry (treatment failure, low levels)

+Dose and route of administration

+Indication

-Height, weight, age, sex of patient Parel and/arthurstin for this grants in status.
+• Height, weight, age, sex of patient

-Renal and/or hepatic function/protein status Deve level 2 Timing of Level 2 Policycle 2
+Renal and/or hepatic function/protein status

 Drug levels?
 Timing of levels?
 Believable?
-Single common multiple description.
+Single versus multiple deseg

-Single versus multiple doses
+Single versus multiple dosesDuration of therapy

-Duration of therapy The state of the s

-• Times levels drawn and what are the levels
+Duration of therapy Times levels drawn and what are the levels

 • Concomitant medications?
 Other physiologic conditions present that can affect kinetics?

-Pregnancy/ lactation: Has the patient already taken the drug?
+regnancy/lactation: • Has the patient already taken the drug?

 Indication for the drug

-How essential is the drug
+• How essential is the drug

-Planned dose, frequency, duration, and route of administration?
+• Planned dose, frequency, duration, and route of administration?

-Other drugs or disease states?
+• Other drugs or disease states?

 Trimester of pregnancy

-Fetal abnormality?
+• Fetal abnormality?

 Symptoms following breast feeding

-How old is the infant?
+• How old is the infant?

-Frequency/schedule of breast-feeding
+• Frequency/schedule of breast-feeding

-Is bottle feeding an option?
+• Is bottle feeding an option?

-Common di/ December in the common

-Compounding/ Reason for having to compound What is the drug hairs used for?
+Compounding/ Reason for having to compound

-Formulation: What is the drug being used for?
-Did to the drug being used for?
+ormulation: • What is the drug being used for?

-Did the patient use another similar agent?
+• Did the patient use another similar agent?
 Result?

 • Dosage

-Site of desired administration

 Poison/ Toxicology: Telephone number

-• Acute ingestions → poison center
+• Acute ingestions \rightarrow poison center

-What was ingested - drug/chemical?
+• What was ingested - drug/chemical?

 Amount ingested

 Route of exposure

 Time elapsed since ingestion

 Accidental exposure?
 Suicide attempt?
 Environmental exposure?

-What symptoms is patient having?
+• What symptoms is patient having?

-What has been done for the patient so far?
+• What has been done for the patient so far?

 Renal and hepatic function

 Pharmacology: Reason for inquiry (often pharmacokinetics or drug interaction)

 Patient's disease state

-Investigational drugs: Reference sources (where did caller hear about the drug?)
+Investigational drugs: • Reference sources (where did caller hear about the drug?)

-Correct spelling (source of spelling)
+• Correct spelling (source of spelling)

-Therapeutic use
+• Therapeutic use

 Investigator manufacturer

 Reason for inquiry (sometimes a toxicity/ adverse effects question)